Do Go On - 400 - The Millennium Dome Heist

 All these contingency plans.

-They had thought of everything and then they just go, hello.
+And then they just go, hello.

 He genuinely didn't even try.

-He just sort of went like, ah, all right.
+He just sort of been like, ah.

 Apparently he was very quiet.